patrickd79/pdsnd_github/README.md

 Bike Share Python Project

 This is a python program that takes user input and returns data relating to bike share usage in 3 cities.
 The cities where the data comes from are: Chicago, New York, and Washington D.C..
 The data can be parsed by city, day of the week, and month.
 It returns statistics regarding usage by time, locations, and users.
+There is a lack of gender and birth year data in the washington.csv file.

+The user has the chance to veiw 5 lines of raw data upon request via a user input option.